manushadilan/manushadilan/README.md

 - 👋 Hi, I’m @manushadilan
 - 👀 I’m interested in Machine learning , Bio informatics, Android and Devops.
 - 🌱 I’m currently learning AI/Machine learning , IOT, Computer forensics , Data mining , DevOps , Cyber Security
-- 📫 How to reach me - manushadilan@protonmail
+- 📫 How to reach me - manushadilan@protonmailDOTcom

 <!---
 manushadilan/manushadilan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.